 Disclaimer: Some of the links in this post may be affiliate links, which provide a small commission to me at no additional cost to you.
 I only recommend products and places I have tried and loved.
 Thank you for your support!

-Solvang is a quaint Danish town in Southern California.
+Solvang is a quaint Danish town in Southern California with plenty of dog-friendly activities.
 Strolling through its streets lined with Scandinavian buildings, dotted with windmills, and decorated with flags, you nearly forget you’re a mere 100 miles north of Los Angeles.

 Located in the Santa Ynez Valley, Solvang is surrounded by rolling hills and gnarled oak trees.
 The towns of Buellton, Los Olivos, and Santa Ynez are close by, as well as a seemingly endless assortment of wineries.

 If you prefer traveling with your dog along, Solvang is a delightful place for a day trip or weekend getaway.
 There are plenty of dog-friendly places throughout the Santa Ynez valley and it’s close enough for an easy road trip, but gives you the feeling of being far away.
 In Solvang, the main things to do are try the food, sample the wine, and enjoy the scenery, all of which can be done with your pup in tow.

 Here’s your travel guide for what to do with your dog in Solvang, California.